geosoft1/tools/docs/Home.md

         ./gopei -k

-Short help message.
+Useful when you install on many computers and you want to identify your github key.

 #### Install in server mode

         ./gopei -s

 Install golang compiler only.
+Also useful when you don'want to use the default IDE but other.

 #### Uninstall